Parallel Complex Diffusion for Scalable Time Series Generation: Experiments

 We evaluate the impact of cross-quadrature interaction by comparing PaCoDi against a strictly decoupled spectral variant (Dec.) and a monolithic temporal baseline (Temp.) across continuous (SDE) and discrete (DDPM) frameworks.

+\textbf{Parallel vs. Monolithic Architecture.} Table~\ref{tab:uncond_perf} also provides a direct comparison between PaCoDi's parallel quadrature architecture and Frequency Diffusion's real-image concatenated monolithic modeling.
+PaCoDi maintains strong overall generative quality across most datasets, while Frequency Diffusion is particularly competitive on Stocks, where strong phase coherence makes the real-imaginary interaction harder to approximate with a lightweight parallel structure.
+This exposes the main trade-off between the two spectral designs: Frequency Diffusion preserves a simple monolithic estimator maintain phase coherence but without mathematical reasonableness, whereas PaCoDi decomposes the complex dynamics into parallel real-valued branches with an interactive correction branch.
+From the efficiency perspective, Figure~\ref{fig:complexity_analysis} shows that PaCoDi has a consistently lower computational cost than standard diffusion.
+In contrast, PaCoDi exploits Hermitian compression and parallel quadrature branches, reducing the attention complexity to one half while preserving competitive performance.

 \textbf{The Necessity of Interactive Coupling.} As evidenced in Table~\ref{tab:ablation}, while the Dec. benefits from parallel efficiency, it suffers from a severe collapse in generative fidelity, characterized by significant degradation in Context-FID and Discriminative scores.
 This performance gap empirically validates our theoretical hypothesis: treating quadrature components as entirely independent leads to the marginalization of essential phase-amplitude correlations.
-Notably, by incorporating the interactive correction branch, \ours successfully recovers these vital dependencies, achieving superior fidelity that even surpasses the temporal baseline.
+Notably, by incorporating the interactive correction branch, PaCoDi successfully recovers these vital dependencies, achieving superior fidelity that even surpasses the temporal baseline.

-\textbf{Robustness Across Manifolds.} The performance gains are consistent across both discrete and continuous settings. \ours secures the top rankings, demonstrating that our MFT compensation mechanism effectively maintains the coherence of real and imaginary flows even under unknown data distributions, bridging the gap between computational scalability and generative integrity.
+\textbf{Robustness Across Frequency Space.} The performance gains are consistent across both discrete and continuous settings.
+PaCoDi secures the top rankings, demonstrating that our MFT compensation mechanism effectively maintains the coherence of real and imaginary flows even under unknown data distributions, bridging the gap between computational scalability and generative integrity.